CrakLabs/docker-statsd-udp-lb/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## TODO

-- Download consul-template and install it when we build image

 ## Credits

 - Julien Maitrehenry